BEHOLD THE SNOW DREAM:

 Inspiriation board for ALIVE IN THE ELECTRIC SNOW DREAM by William Brittelle.

-Alive in the Electric Snow Dream is an electro-acoustic chamber music project composed by William Brittelle, produced by Paul Corley (Oneohtrix Point Never, Tim Hecker, Antony and the Johnsons).
-The project is being created and composed on location in an abandoned army base in Queens, New York, immediately following periods of extended meditation.
+Alive in the Electric Snow Dream is an electro-acoustic chamber music project composed and co-produced by Brooklyn-based electro-acoustic composer William Brittelle featuring a small ensemble of multi-instrumentalists.
+The project is being created and composed on location at Fort Tilden, an abandoned army base in Queens, New York, immediately following periods of extended meditation.
 The piece engages and evokes hyper-reality, the dreamlike quality that emerges in apocalyptic moments, both in the digital world and the realm of heightened consciousness and awareness.
 The text is by the composer.

 The pacing of the music is intuitive, formless, and reflective of the informational bombardment that characterizes the digital world.
 Very little material ever returns once stated, and musical structure is communicated by rate of change, as opposed to sectionalization and repetition of ideas.
 The project contains no overt reference to genre or style, and the musical ideas presented are being constantly challenged by digital noise and compositional dismemberment.

 At the core of Snow Dream is a true merging of acoustic and digital music, and the project's live incarnation will focus on developing seamless, innovative performance techniques allowing the line between instruments and electronics to gradually recede.
 Transcending the de-personalization of digital music and developing new techniques and technology to deliver the albums musical message are central to the mission of the project.
 This extends to electronic sounds happening "off grid" - an effort to inject a string human element into all aspects of the project's recording and performance.